rsabec/rsabec.github.io/_posts/2025-07-28-Basic-Bread-NoKnead.markdown

 # -Add pie filling ( see below ) and cover with similar 12 inch rolled out top-

-	press the overhang together adn trim the excess off leaving 1/2 inch overhang lightly bruch top with warm water and sprinkle with sugar cut a few slots in top for steam release
+	press the overhang together and trim the excess off leaving 1/2 inch overhang lightly brush top with warm water and sprinkle with sugar cut a few slots in top for steam release

 # -Bake the pie until the filling is bubbling and the crust is golden brown about 2 hours

-	Check on pie during bake and cover outer rim with cut foil to protect edges Edges and center should be evenly browned
+	Check on pie during bake and cover outer rim with cut foil to protect edges Center and edges should be evenly browned ^

 # -Remove and let cool 5 hours